8th APRIL 2018, Scriber_v1.0 Source Code→ Download

 Pin 1 – Vcc +5v supply @ 5mA, Needs to be ‘clean’ to <10mV p-p to prevent supply noise contaminating the spectral purity of the output signal on pin 5.

-Pin 2 – Beacon switch, 0v selects beacon mode, this digital input has an internal pull up.
+Pin 2 – Beacon switch, 0v selects beacon mode.

-Pin 3 – Invert switch, 0v selects tone inversion (mirror text), this digital input has an internal pull up.
+Pin 3 – Invert switch, 0v selects tone inversion (mirror text).

 Pin 4 – Reset push button, 0v resets the microcontroller (transmission abort).